What is Collaborative Problem Solving®?

 Research and development of CPS is ongoing through Think:Kids.
 Some research highlights include:

-For more information, resources and research and outcomes visit www.thinkkids.org.
+For more information, resources, and research visit www.thinkkids.org.

 The Collaborative Problem Solving®(CPS) approach, developed by Think:Kids of the Department of Psychiatry at Massachusetts General Hospital, starts with the philosophy that people want to do well and will do well if they can.